 Bearing Distributors Inc. (BDI), a Cleveland-based industrial distributor of bearings for the international manufacturing industry, was dealing with an information overflow.
-With well over 100 partner manufacturers and suppliers, all with dozens of product catalogs, BDI
+With well over 100 partner manufacturers and suppliers, all with dozens of product catalogs, BDI had to find a more efficient way to connect its customers with the product data needed to make smart buying choices.
+The company's solution?
+Move all the data to one easily accessible online repository.

 To achieve this level of product data syndication, BDI adopted the Navigator Platform technology from Thomas Enterprise Solutions.